Friends Don't Let Friends apt-update in Dockerfiles

 One common anti-pattern that keeps popping up is the use of package updates in Dockerfiles.
 A simple search on github.com reveals 1M+ results!
 Can we do better?

-- You’re image is likely ending up with different package versions each time you build it, this can lead to potential compatibility issues and makes your builds non-deterministic.
+- Your image is likely ending up with different package versions each time you build it, leading to potential compatibility issues and making your builds non-deterministic.

 - You’re increasing the build time unnecessarily.